-Students who, at the end of Term Eight of their senior year, are within two courses of completing their degree requirements, have earned at least 29 course credits, have a grade point average of 2.0 or higher, and have paid in full the balance on their Cornell accounts may participate in the Commencement exercises with their Class.
+Students who, at the end of Block Eight of their senior year, are within two courses of completing their degree requirements, have earned at least 29 course credits, have a grade point average of 2.0 or higher, and have paid in full the balance on their Cornell accounts may participate in the Commencement exercises with their Class.
 In such cases the student receives a blank diploma jacket and is not considered a graduate.
 The student’s diploma will be conferred at the next degree conferral date depending upon the date the student completes her or his degree requirements.
 Students who participate in the Commencement exercises as non-graduates may not participate again when their diploma is actually conferred.
-To apply for permission from the Academic Standing Committee to participate as a non-graduate and to be graduated in August, after Term 5, or the following spring, consult the Registrar before March 1.
+To apply for permission from the Academic Standing Committee to participate as a non-graduate and to be graduated in August, after Block 5, or the following spring, consult the Registrar before March 1.

 Participating in Commencement as a Non-Graduate